edumserrano/playwright-adventures/demos/code-coverage-with-monocart-reporter/README.md

 The `monocart-reporter` has a `coverage` option which let's you configure the options for the code coverage reports.

 The configuration at [playwright.monocart-reporter.ts](/demos/code-coverage-with-monocart-reporter/playwright.monocart-reporter.ts) will create:
-- an html report with monocart style: this is my prefered html report.
+- an **html report** with monocart style: this is my prefered html report.
-- an lcov report: which is useful to upload to some tools like [SonarQube](https://www.sonarsource.com/products/sonarqube/), etc.
+- an **lcov report**: which is useful to upload to some tools like [SonarQube](https://www.sonarsource.com/products/sonarqube/), etc.
-- a covertura report: which is useful to upload to some tools like [Azure DevOps](https://azure.microsoft.com/en-us/products/devops), [CodeCov](https://about.codecov.io/), etc.
+- a **covertura report**: which is useful to upload to some tools like [Azure DevOps](https://azure.microsoft.com/en-us/products/devops), [CodeCov](https://about.codecov.io/), etc.
-- an html report with the [istanbul](https://github.com/istanbuljs/nyc) `html-spa` style: this is not really necessary.
+- an **html report** with the [istanbul](https://github.com/istanbuljs/nyc) `html-spa` style: this is not really necessary.
 We already have the monocart html report but it's here just to demo that you can have multiple html reports if you want.

 The produced folder structure after running the tests looks like this: